fedimint/fedimint.org/docs/FAQs/TheFederation.md

 The federation guardians utilize bitcoin multi signiture wallet to manage the on chain funds.

-These are used to redeem federation tokens for bitcoin on chain.
+These are used to redeem federation eCash notes for bitcoin on chain.

 ## Is there some ability to set limitations on withdrawals if a user requests it (max withdrawal per day, one off, etc.)?

 This is possible in theory but the most practical implementations would require the introduction of some form of account based system, which would not be compatible with the Chaumian mint protocol.
-One potential option would be to have the potential to keep a proportion of funds in an account based system where withdrawal thresholds can be enforced while a user’s remaining balance is held in chaumian e-cash tokens.
+One potential option would be to have the potential to keep a proportion of funds in an account based system where withdrawal thresholds can be enforced while a user’s remaining balance is held in chaumian e-cash notes.

 ## Can the federation guardians collude and steal from me?